liv1422/Olivia-Data-Science-Final-Project/README.md

-This file explains how I cleaned, graphed, and analyzed the data
+This explains how I cleaned, graphed, and analyzed the data

 ##Data Cleaning